 After a unit of study in a traditional social studies classroom, students take a test to prove they can recall the right information.
 If they perform well, they get a good letter grade, then move on to the next unit and repeat the process.
 Is it any wonder that students in traditional social studies classes consistently rank it as their least favorite subject?

-In inquiry-based social studies, however, the purpose of student learning is more than a single letter grade.
-Students use the knowledge and skills they have developed during their unit to create and share a project that has an audience and purpose outside of the classroom.
+In inquiry-based social studies, the purpose of student learning is more than a single letter grade.
+Students apply the knowledge and skills they have learned during their unit to create and share a project that has an audience and purpose outside of the classroom.
 Just take a look at an example from this 2nd Grade classroom, where students used their learning about economic needs and wants to successfully advocate for and create a community garden.

 Curriculum Review Guide